-In this article, we’ll show you how to cook with thyme so you can get the most flavor out of this delicious herb.
+In this article, we’ll show you how to use thyme in cooking so that you get the most flavor out of this delicious fresh herb.

 What does thyme taste like?

 Thyme has a penetrating, earthy pungency with hints of mint and lemon.
 The taste is sharp and herbaceous, similar to oregano but with grassy notes and less potency.

 Once cooked, thyme develops a rounded, mildly spicy flavor that evokes aromas of Mediterranean cuisine.
 Its notes perfectly complement chicken, fish, eggs, pasta, stews, soups, and roasted vegetables.